sufianrhazi/gooey/README.md

 }

 interface Calculation<T> {
-    onRecalc: (handler: CalcSubscriptionHandler<T>) => CalcUnsubscribe<T>;
+    subscribe: (handler: CalcSubscriptionHandler<T>) => CalcUnsubscribe<T>;
 }
 ```

-Add a subscription to the calculation.
-The `handler` will be called with the new result after the calculation
+Subscribe to calculation recalculations.
+The `handler` will be called with the new result each time the calculation is
-is recalculated.
+recalculated.
 The returned value is a function which can be called to unsubscribe from the subscription.

 If the result of the recalculation is not an error, the `errorType` parameter will be undefined and `val` will be the
 result of the calculation.